Abdulqudus001/ibn_abubakre.dev/posts/append-vs-appendchild.md

   - JavaScript
   - Arrays
 image: https://res.cloudinary.com/ibnabubakre/image/upload/v1613230866/Group_2_2.png
+caption: append vs append child text written in cursive font on a yellow background
 ---
 This is the first post in the **this vs that** series.
 A series aimed at comparing two often confusing terms, methods, objects, definition or anything frontend related.